kschieck/ChristmasLights/README.md

 ## Adding Songs and Patterns

-Add a `.csv` file and optionally a matching file name `.mp3` file to the data directory on the raspberry pi (or other device) and it should be made available to play via the server.
+Add a `.csv` file and optionally a matching file name `.mp3` file to the data directory on the RaspberryPi (or other device) and it should be made available to play via the server.

 ## Creating New Songs and patterns